'They Took Old Faithful Down. I Just Can't Believe It.'

 DURHAM, N.C.—You could argue that the Civil War actually ended in this North Carolina city.
-Although Robert E. Lee’s more famous surrender took place at Appomattox Courthouse in Virginia, Confederal General Joseph Johnston’s surrender to William T. Sherman two weeks later at Bennett Place, a farm on the outskirts of town, was larger and ended the war in the east.
+Although Robert E. Lee’s more famous surrender took place at Appomattox Courthouse in Virginia, Confederate General Joseph Johnston’s surrender to William T. Sherman two weeks later at Bennett Place, a farm on the outskirts of town, was larger and ended the war in the east.

-You could also argue that, as in may places across the South, the war never totally ended here.
+You could also argue that, as in many places across the South, the war never totally ended here.
 Durham was the site of major battles over segregation and the home of Klan leaders, and a statue commemorating “THE BOYS WHO WORE THE GRAY” stood outside the old county courthouse on Main Street.

 Until Monday night.

 Around 7 p.m.
-Monday, a group of protestors, inspired by the violent riots over the removal of a statue of Robert E. Lee in Charlottesville, Virginia, decided that if Durham County was in no hurry to take down the rebel soldier, they’d do so themselves.
-As Durham County commissioners met inside the building, which now houses county offices, a group of protestors wrapped a yellow rope around the statue and pulled.
+Monday, a group of protesters, inspired by the violent riots over the removal of a statue of Robert E. Lee in Charlottesville, Virginia, decided that if Durham County was in no hurry to take down the rebel soldier, they’d do so themselves.
+As Durham County commissioners met inside the building, which now houses county offices, a group of protesters wrapped a yellow rope around the statue and pulled.
 In what might seem a blunt metaphor for the fate of Confederate symbols in progressive Southern cities like Durham, the statue tumbled down with barely any effort, crumpling at the feet of its imposing granite pedestal.
 (Although the icon was allegedly made of bronze, one doubts.)

 By the time I arrived, less than an hour after the statue had fallen, the street was blocked off by sheriff’s deputies’ cars.
 The protesters had marched a few blocks down Main Street, toward where the Durham Police Department is building a controversial new headquarters.
 A mix of young and old, black and white, graying hippies and black-clad anarchists, yelled “Fuck Trump” and held signs saying, “Black Lives Matter” and “The Whole Damn System Is Guilty as Hell.”
 “Street medics” stood to the side, ready if anyone was hurt.
 One man toted a guitar, seemingly more as prop than instrument.